Siliguri Corridor

-The Siliguri Corridor, also known as the Chicken's Neck, is a stretch of land around the city of Siliguri in West Bengal, India.
-20-22 km at the narrowest section, this geo-political and geo-economical corridor connects the eight states of northeast India to the rest of India.
+The Siliguri Corridor, often dubbed the "Chicken's Neck", is a stretch of land around the city of Siliguri in West Bengal, India.
+20-22 km at the narrowest section, this geopolitical and geoeconomical corridor connects the seven states of northeast India to the rest of India.
 The countries of Nepal and Bangladesh lie on each side of the corridor and the Kingdom of Bhutan lies at the northern end of the corridor.
-The Kingdom of Sikkim formerly lay on the northern side of the corridor, until its merging with India in 1975.
+The Kingdom of Sikkim formerly lay on the northern side of the corridor, until its merger with India in 1975.

-The city of Siliguri, in the state of West Bengal, is the major city in this area and the central transfer point that connects Bhutan, Nepal, Bangladesh, Sikkim, Darjeeling, and Northeast India to one another.
+The city of Siliguri is the major city in the area and the central transfer point connecting Bhutan, Nepal, Bangladesh, Sikkim, Darjeeling, Northeast India and mainland India.
+According to the Indian Army, the Siliguri Corridor is the Army's strongest defensive line.

 History

-The partition of India led to the formation of the Siliguri Corridor through the creation of East Pakistan (now Bangladesh) after the partition of Bengal (into East Bengal) in 1947–1948.
+The partition of India led to the formation of the Siliguri Corridor through the creation of East Pakistan (now Bangladesh) after the partition of Bengal (into East Bengal and West Bengal) in 1947–1948.

-The kingdom of Sikkim formerly lay on the northern side of the corridor, until its union with India in 1975 via a publicly held referendum.
-This gave India a buffer to the north of the Siliguri Corridor and consolidated India's control over the western side of the Chumbi Valley.
+The Kingdom of Sikkim formerly lay on the northern side of the corridor, until its union with India in 1975 via a publicly held referendum.
+From Sikkim, India consolidated its control of the Chumbi Valley, along with Bhutan.

 Location and dimensions

 The dimensions of the corridor are a matter of interpretation.
 Descriptions give it an area of 170 by 60 km with the narrowest section being 20-22 km.
 Kamal Jit Singh places the length at 200 km with a width of 17 to 60 km, giving it an area of approximately 12200 km2.

 Another description places its dimensions as approximately 200 km in length and 20 to 60 km wide, also giving it an area of approximately 12200 km2.

-The corridor is located between Bangladesh to the south-west, Nepal on the northwest, and proximate to Bhutan in the north.
-Between Sikkim and Bhutan lies the Chumbi Valley, a dagger-like slice of Tibetan territory.
-The southern end of the Dolam plateau or Doklam triboundary area slopes into the corridor.
+The corridor is located between Bangladesh to the southwest, Nepal on the northwest, and Bhutan to the north.
+Between Sikkim and Bhutan lies the Chumbi Valley Tibetan territory.
+The southern end of the Dolam plateau or Doklam tri boundary area slopes into the corridor.
 At the narrowest stretch, the corridor is generally formed by the Mechi River in the east; Nepal's Bhadrapur lies on the banks of the river.
 Further north the Mechi Bridge connects Mechinagar.